darrenldl/ocaml-SeqBox/README.md

 ## Technical Specification
 The following specification is copied directly from the official specification (with possible slight modifications).

-Also see section "Features currently NOT planned to be implemented" for features ocaml-SeqBox is probably not going to have
+Also see section "Features currently NOT planned to be implemented" for features ocaml-SeqBox is probably not going to have.

 Byte order: Big Endian
 ### Common blocks header: